Part II of Ecobank 2010 AGM

-After the Ecobank AGM in Nairobi on June 11 for shareholders only, there was a media briefing after with Arnold Ekpe – Group CEO, Kolapo Lawson- Group Chairman, Tony Okpanachi – Managing Director: Kenya and the Executive Directors of Ecobank.
+After the Ecobank AGM in Nairobi on June 11 for shareholders only, there was a media briefing after with Arnold Ekpe – Group CEO, Kolapo Lawson- Group Chairman, Tony Okpanachi – Managing Director: Kenya and the other executive directors of Ecobank.

 Media Q&A excerpts

-They serve African countries and African countries always have needs for financial services.
-E. g. democratic republic of Congo (DRC) can be Africa’s richest country, it needs financial services and Ecobank has invested about $30 million there in telecommunications and small & medium enterprises (SME’s) there.
+Ecobank serves African countries and African countries always have needs for financial services.
+E. g.
+The Democratic Republic of Congo (DRC) can be Africa’s richest country, it needs financial services and Ecobank has invested about $30 million there in telecommunications and small & medium enterprises (SME’s) there.
 They understand the risks they face such as non-payment of loans and mitigate those risks.
-Also wars can’t last forever, and they saw this in Liberia where they were the only bank that remained during the wartime and are now the largest bank in the country.
+Also, wars can’t last forever, and they saw this in Liberia where they were the only bank that remained during the wartime and are now the largest bank in the country.

-– Also they plan to be a world-class Pan African bank.
-They devote 1% of their after tax foundation to an Ecobank Foundation that has helped a lot of young entrepreneurs and they are the leading micro-finance bank in Africa have MFI subsidiaries, in additional to commercial banks, in Nigeria, Sierra Leone, Cameroon etc. they have also lent between $500 million to $1 billion to other micro-finance institutions
+Also, they plan to be a world-class Pan-African bank.
+They devote 1% of their after tax profit to an Ecobank Foundation that has helped a lot of young entrepreneurs and they are the leading micro-finance bank in Africa, with MFI subsidiaries, in addition to commercial banks, in Nigeria, Sierra Leone, Cameroon etc. They have also lent between $500 million to $1 billion to other micro-finance institutions

-In answer to other questions, they said no, they don’t have a sector specific strategy; – they look at all risk & return opportunities, and also they are not really into agriculture, though by extension their micro finance arms are.
+In answer to other questions, they said No, they don’t have a sector-specific strategy; they look at all risk and return opportunities, and also they are not really into agriculture, though by extension their microfinance arms are.

 What is unique about Ecobank? (asked by Zambian journalist who noted that they and other banks had invested in Zambia at the height of the global economic crisis?)

-They are present in more African countries (29) than any other bank in Africa: from Zambia one can transfer cash within Ecobank to 28 other countries and a customer can use an Ecobank cars in al their 29 African countries, including south Africa during the world cup and access to thousand of ATM machines.
+They are present in more African countries (29) than any other bank in Africa: from Zambia one can transfer cash within Ecobank to 28 other countries and a customer can use an Ecobank card in all their 29 African countries, including South Africa during the World Cup and access to thousands of ATMs.

-Another question was asked (in French) and from the answer it seems to be about delays in Rapidtransfer (through which one can send cash to 29 African countries within 24 hours) they answered that, they have to comply with anti-money laundering/fraud verification, and they use text message for the transfers, and if recipient is not available, the money s refunded to the sender.
-CEO said there are more African in the African Diaspora, than outside Africa and the they transfer a lot of money which is what Ecobank is facilitating, noting that the volume of rapidtransfer had trebled in 3 months
+Another question was asked (in French) and from the answer, it seems to be about delays in Rapidtransfer – through which one can send cash to 29 African countries within 24 hours.
+They answered that, they have to comply with anti-money laundering/fraud verification, and they use text messages for the transfers, and if the recipient is not available, the money is refunded to the sender.
+CEO said there are more Africans in the African Diaspora than outside Africa and they transfer a lot of money which is what Ecobank is facilitating, noting that the volume of ‘Rapidtransfer’ had trebled in 3 months

-– The genesis of the bank was in a private sector attempt to facilitate regional trade in the ECOWAS (economic community of west African states) region.
-To this day they try and facilitate regional trade within Africa, among African countries; in east Africa regional trade is ‘high’ at 20%, west Africa its 10%, central Africa its 2% – Compared to Europe 60%.
-The bank enables business people to trade across countries instantly, and in east Africa when the EAC protocol takes of on July 1 2010 they will be the only bank with such a presence in the five east African community countries.
+The genesis of the bank was in a private-sector attempt to facilitate regional trade in the ECOWAS (Economic Community of West African States) region.
+To this day they try and facilitate regional trade within Africa, among African countries; in East Africa, regional trade is ‘high’ at 20%, West Africa it’s 10%, and Central Africa is at 2% – compared to Europe at 60%.
+The bank enables business people to trade across countries instantly, and in East Africa when the EAC protocol takes of on July 1 2010, they will be the only bank with such a presence in the five East African community countries.

 Will they cross-list in Kenya?: They mentioned the need to build a critical mass of shareholders as they have just about 800 shareholders in Eastern and Southern Africa.
 Answering a similar question later, they said cross-listing had to make business sense and there needs to be ample liquidity in terms of many shareholders trading a lot of shares.
 Their investor relations (IR) people are watching and will advise them on the way forward

-Why staff numbers are down: overall, in last few years, staff numbers have been on the increase going from 3,000 to over 11,000, but they shed some staff numbers in 2009 from rationalization and efficiency programs
+Why staff numbers are down?: Overall, in the last few years, staff numbers have been on the increase going from 3,000 to over 11,000, but they shed some staff in 2009 through rationalization and efficiency programs